praveenoruganti/praveenoruganti-css/14_Flex_Box/README.md

 ![screenshot of the app](https://raw.githubusercontent.com/praveenoruganti/praveenoruganti-css/master/14_Flex_Box/images/Flex_Box.PNG)

-The Flex Box Layout (Flexible Box) module aims at providing a more efficient way to layout, align and distribute space among items in a container, even when their size is unknown and/or dynamic (thus the word "flex").
+The Flex Box Layout (Flexible Box) module aims at providing a more efficient way to layout,align and distribute space among items in a container, even when their size is unknown and/or dynamic (thus the word "flex").

 The main idea behind the flex layout is to give the container the ability to alter its items width/height (and order) to best fill the available space (mostly to accommodate to all kind of display devices and screen sizes).
 A flex container expands items to fill available free space or shrinks them to prevent overflow.

 Most importantly, the flex Box layout is direction-agnostic as opposed to the regular layouts (block which is vertically-based and inline which is horizontally-based).While those work well for pages, they lack flexibility (no pun intended) to support large or complex applications (especially when it comes to orientation changing, resizing, stretching, shrinking, etc.).

 Note: Flex Box layout is most appropriate to the components of an application, and small-scale layouts, while the Grid layout is intended for larger scale layouts.

 If regular layout is based on both block and inline flow directions,the flex layout is based on flex-flow directions.